-The Mystery of The The Hound of The Baskervilles Vocabulary Word Search This will serve as both a word search and a little vocabulary quiz!
+The Hound of The Baskervilles Vocabulary Word Search

+This will serve as both a word search and a little vocabulary quiz!
 Using the definitions below, find the vocabulary word that matches the definitions within the word search!
 The words can go ANY direction!
 Backward, forwards, up, down, diagonally!